-At Bright Futures School and College, as part of our Engagement Curriculum, we have adapted the EQUALS semi-formal curriculum to suit the needs of our learners with Autism and/or severe learning difficulties who may be lateral learners for a considerable number of years.
-The curriculum is developmental in nature and open to personalisation.
-At Bright Futures School and College, we recognise that some students may remain learning within the Engagement Curriculum for a significant amount of time, and therefore it is not directly related to either age or key stage although there are clear, personalised progression routes.
+Engagement Curriculum for a significant amount of time, and therefore it is not directly related to either age or stage although there are clear, personalised progression routes.
 Some students may move into National Curriculum learning in some areas, but may remain within the Engagement Curriculum for other areas of learning.
 The aim is to ensure that all learning is completely personalised and bespoke to meet individual needs.